AlexCharlton/glls/README.md

     (%ifndef <value> <true> [<false>])

 ### Shaders that export
+It is often desirable to have shaders that contain generic, reusable functions.
+These shaders are linked into the pipeline (or program, in GLSL parlance) so that they can be accessed by other shaders.
+In order for another shader to reuse a function, it first has to (as in C) include a function prototype. glsl automates this process.

 glls lets you define shaders that export symbols through the use of the [`export` keyword](#shader-syntax).
 These shaders can then be imported by others (through the [`use` keyword](#shader-syntax)).
 Prototypes are automatically generated for top-level functions or variables whose names match the symbols in the `export` keyword list.
 These prototypes are then inserted into shaders that `use` the exporting shader.
 Shaders that are `use`d by another are automatically linked into the resulting pipeline.

 Shaders that export should not have any inputs or outputs.